liberland/Constitution/Liberland-constitution.md

 ### Article III: The Executive Power

-* **§III.1.** The executive power in the Free Republic of Liberland shall be vested in the Cabinet.
+* **§III.1.** The executive power in the Free Republic of Liberland shall be vested in the Chancellor and the Cabinet.
 * **§III.2.** The Cabinet shall be formed and presided over by the Chancellor, who shall be the Head of State.
   * **§III.2(1)** All Members of the Cabinet shall receive remuneration for their service as provided in the Annual Budget.
   * **§III.2(2)** No Person shall hold the office of the Chancellor or Member of the Cabinet whilst holding any other public office within the legislative or judicial branch of the Public Administration concurrently.
-* **§III.3.** The Chancellor may, at any time, resign from the office.
-  * **§III.3(1)** Should the Chancellor resign, the Assembly shall elect a new Chancellor in accordance with the provisions of Article II.
+* **§III.3.** Should the Chancellor resign, the Assembly shall elect a new Chancellor in accordance with the provisions of Article II.
-  * **§III.3(2)** Should the Chancellor resign, all Members of the Cabinet shall immediately cease to hold their offices.
+  * **§III.3(1)** Should the Chancellor resign, all Members of the Cabinet shall immediately cease to hold their offices.
-* **§III.4.** Should the Chancellor become unable to perform one’s duties, the Members of the Cabinet shall, amongst themselves, elect the Vice-Chancellor with a simple majority.
+* **§III.4.** Should the Chancellor become unable to perform one’s duties, the Members of the Cabinet shall, amongst themselves, elect the Vice-Chancellor with a simple majority vote.
   * **§III.4(1)** The inability of the Chancellor to perform one’s duties shall be declared by the Supreme Court upon request by a simple majority of all Members of the Cabinet.
   * **§III.4(2)** The Vice-Chancellor shall perform the duties of the Chancellor until his or her return or resignation upon the Assembly’s failure to pass a Motion of Confidence.
   * **§III.4(3)** Should the Chancellor's ability to return be in question, the Vice-Chancellor shall request the Supreme Court to rule on the issue.
   * **§III.4(4)** Should the Chancellor not be able to return within sixty days, the Vice-Chancellor shall request the Assembly to pass the Motion of Confidence.
-  * **§III.4(5)** Should the Assembly fail to pass the Motion of Confidence with a simple majority of the overall number of Assembly Representatives, the Vice-Chancellor along with all Members of the Cabinet shall cease to hold their office and the Assembly shall elect the new Chancellor in accordance with Article II.
+  * **§III.4(5)** Should the Assembly fail to pass the Motion of Confidence with a simple majority vote of the overall number of Assembly Representatives, the Vice-Chancellor along with all Members of the Cabinet shall cease to hold their office and the Assembly shall elect the new Chancellor in accordance with Article II.
 * **§III.5.** The Cabinet shall execute in good faith all laws passed by the Assembly in accordance with Article II.
 * **§III.6.** The Chancellor and the Cabinet shall comply, in performing their obligations and exercising their powers, with jus cogens and erga omnes rules and other aspects of customary international law insofar as it does not contravene the Constitution or any law passed by the Assembly in accordance therewith, as advised by the Chief Attorney of the Republic.
-* **§III.7.** The Chancellor, on behalf of the Cabinet, shall once a year publicly give to the Assembly information on the State of the Republic, and recommend to their consideration such measures as the Cabinet shall judge necessary thereby initiating a legislative procedure in accordance with the provisions of Article II.
+* **§III.7.** The Chancellor, on behalf of the Cabinet, shall once a year on the 13th day of April publicly give to the Assembly information on the State of the Republic, and recommend to their consideration such measures as the Cabinet shall judge necessary thereby initiating a legislative procedure in accordance with the provisions of Article II.
 * **§III.8.** The powers of the Chancellor and the Cabinet shall be restricted to the following only:
   * **§III.8(1)** to run day-to-day state affairs;
   * **§III.8(2)** to initiate a legislative procedure;